Logs represent what data is transferred between two parties via Redox. Specifically, a log represents:

 |PENDING||request is being processed, is queued, or has been resubmitted to be reprocessed|

-Of these states, PENDING is an interim state that will always change into one of the other three end states.
+Of these, PENDING is an interim state that will always change into one of the other three end state statuses.

-This interim state is most common for asynchronous request logs that have been partially processed by Redox but not yet sent to the destination, or logs that have reached a previous end state and have been retried to process and send again (either manually or automatically).
+This interim state is most common for asynchronous request logs that have been partially processed by Redox but not yet sent to the receiving system, or logs that have reached a previous end state and have been retried to process and send again (either manually or automatically).

 Log records are searchable in the Dashboard or via the Platform API.
 Searchable terms include log metadata and unique payload information within the following categories: